singhdevhub-lovepreet/encrypty/README.md

-# Parallel Encryption and Decryption Project
+# Your Parallel Encryption and Decryption

 ## Overview